 DMV's Reexamination Process (FFDL 27)

-The Department of Motor Vehicles (DMV) is providing this information as a general guide for drivers required to appear for a reexamination to demonstrate their continued fitness to operate a motor vehicle safely.
+A reexamination allows the Department of Motor Vehicles (DMV) the opportunity to obtain and evaluate information to determine if a driver may be a potential risk to traffic safety.
+DMV conducts two types of reexaminations: Regular and Priority.
+DMV is providing this information as a general guide for drivers required to appear for a reexamination to demonstrate their continued fitness to operate a motor vehicle safely.
 Not all cases are the same and this information only provides the basics necessary to prepare for a reexamination.

-- Your physician or surgeon who is required by law to report to DMV certain conditions or disorders characterized by loss of consciousness or control, including Alzheimer's disease.
-The law also allows them to report other conditions which, in their opinion, may affect your ability to operate a motor vehicle safely.
+- Your physician or surgeon who is required by law to report to DMV medical conditions or disorders characterized by loss of consciousness or control, including Alzheimer’s disease, and other conditions which, in their opinion, may affect your ability to operate a motor vehicle safely.

-- Emergency medical personnel who may see you in an emergency facility due to a sudden loss of consciousness, awareness, or control.
+- Emergency medical personnel who may treat you in an emergency facility due to a sudden loss of consciousness, awareness, or control.

 - Unsolicited letters from family members, friends, or neighbors who report that you may no longer be able to drive safely.

 - A law enforcement officer who observes you driving, stops you for a traffic law violation, or is at a collision scene in which you were involved, and determines you need to be reexamined to ensure you can operate a motor vehicle safely.

 - You indicate you have a medical condition that affects your ability to drive within the last 3 years on your driver license application, renewal by mail (RBM) notice, or renewal by internet (RBI) application.

 - Your driving record which indicates 3 accidents within a 12 month period, traffic law convictions, reckless, negligent, or incompetent driving habits, fraudulent use of a driver license, or other grounds which would cause DMV to refuse a driver license.